ACT-legmotion/AcL-ActionLearner/README.md

 - Sim2real suitable for loosing-torque faults manipulation based on [rl_sar](https://github.com/fan-ziqi/rl_sar)

 ## ASKING FOR HELP
-We’re afraid of damaging the quadruped, so we haven’t tested the standing and hand-standing gaits in real cases yet. **We only ensure that policies for these gaits exhibit normal performance in simulation, but we cannot guarantee their performance in real cases so be careful if you need to test them in real cases!**  We will sincerely appreciate it if someone can share checkpoints/training configs that are tested to be valid for Go2 standing and hand-standing in real cases for these two gaits!
+We’re afraid of damaging the quadruped, so we haven’t tested the standing and hand-standing gaits in real cases yet. **We only ensure that policies for these gaits exhibit normal performance in simulation, but we cannot guarantee their performance in real cases so be careful if you need to test them in real cases!**  We will sincerely appreciate it if someone can share checkpoints/training configs that are tested to be valid for Go2 standing and hand-standing in real cases for these gaits!